-The two companies are thinking alike, and AGA is now peeking outside the box.
+The two companies are thinking alike, and Linde is now peeking outside the box.

 “I think the traditional way of manufacturing is still good, and we’ve done great stuff over the years,” Muren says.
 “But additive manufacturing will add to it, and I personally think that a combination of traditional and additive manufacturing where it’s needed is the strongest and most promising way forward.
 We have definitely gotten our feet wet.”